Stacked-Org/stacked-docs/README.md

 For more complex contributions, you can open an issue using the most appropriate [issue template](https://github.com/FilledStacks/stacked-docs/issues/new/choose) to describe the changes you'd like to see.

 If you're looking for a way to contribute, you can scan through our [existing issues](https://github.com/FilledStacks/stacked-docs/issues) for something to work on.
 When ready, check out [Getting Started with Contributing](/CONTRIBUTING.md) for detailed instructions.

-## Schedule

-[FilledStacks](https://github.com/filledstacks): Wednesdays I write more docs or examples for Stacked

 ### Join us in discussions